 Since then, she has counseled and advised both professional and collegiate athletes in various disciplines such as cycling, triathlon, outrigger canoe racing, track and field, professional hockey, major league baseball, Le Mans driving, stage racing, ultra-endurance bike packing, marathon and ultra running, cyclocross, SUP, and more.

 Namrita has given presentations and participated in panel discussions at ACSM annual conferences, US Olympic Committee's International Conference on Sports Nutrition, the Southeast USA Junior High Performance Triathlon Team camp, and the Professional Hockey Athletic Trainer's annual conference.
-She has also participated in community events with organizations such as the Georgia High School Cycling League, the National Interscholastic Cycling Association, and Professionals in Nutrition for Exercise and Sport.
+She has also participated in community events with organizations such as the Georgia Interscholastic Cycling Association, the National Interscholastic Cycling Association, and Professionals in Nutrition for Exercise and Sport.
+She is a partner of the Georgia Interscholastic Cycling Association providing nutrition and coaching knowledge and also helps lead nutrition programs with SPARC Athens in Athens, Georgia.
 Namrita is currently the Head Cycling Coach at SCAD Atlanta and Founder of Rescue Project.

 Namrita's personal athletic experience ranges from endurance mountain biking to off-road triathlon, cross-country mountain bike racing, running, road cycling, duathlon, and cyclocross.
 While she was in graduate school, she competed with Georgia Tech Cycling and the Topeak-Ergon USA mountain bike team.